egonw/blog/_posts/2007-07-14-cdk-literature-2.markdown

 ## Molecular Query Language

 This article is also from the group of Gisbert.
-Ewgenij introduces an open standard SMARTS replacement, covered in [CDK News in 2005](http://chem-bla-ics.blogspot.com/2005/10/cdk-news.html).
+Ewgenij introduces an open standard SMARTS replacement, covered in [CDK News in 2005 <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2005/10/30/cdk-news.html).
 There is an interface to the CDK, but the license of the reference implementation makes it impossible to distribute it with the CDK itself.
 This is rather unfortunate, because if it would have been possible, a number of implementations in the CDK, such as atom type perception, could be based on MQL.
 See also [Jörgs blog on MQL](http://miningdrugs.blogspot.com/2007/01/molecular-query-languages-flexmol-mql.html). <br />